 Once something becomes enjoyable, it's likely to be used more, so pimping your pain cave to include things such as smart connectivity, a legible display and sizeable amount of airflow is likely to repay that investment with hours of entertainment and, if you do it right, an increase in fitness.

-Zwift was only launched in 2015 but in the short time since has revolutionised indoor training for cyclists.
-Indoor training was once a necessary evil for committed training cyclists escaping the otherwise wet, cold and potentially dangerous winter cycling experience, but the virtual worlds on Zwift offer an engaging and addictive experience, helping more riders get fitter than ever before.
+Zwift was only launched in 2015 but, in the short time since, it has revolutionised indoor training for cyclists.
+Indoor cycling was once a necessary evil for committed training cyclists escaping the otherwise wet, cold and potentially dangerous winter cycling experience, but the virtual worlds on Zwift offer an engaging and addictive experience, helping more riders get fitter than ever before.
 The platform uses standard connectivity technologies, so all of the best Zwift setups will be compatible with other indoor cycling apps such as TrainerRoad, The Sufferfest and more.

-In this guide, we’ll run through how the app can give you the competitive edge on the bike, before recommending three setups to help you make the most of Zwift, as well as the new wave of other indoor cycling apps.
+In this guide, we’ll run through how the app can give you the competitive edge on the bike, before recommending the best Zwift setups to help you make the most of Zwift, as well as the new wave of other indoor cycling apps.

 On top of that, Zwift also offers training plans and workouts - ideal if you’re training for an event - all set against the ever-changing backdrop of climbs, descents and vast vistas found in the app’s virtual worlds.

-All of the best turbo trainers of today are 'smart', and they come into their own here, automatically controlling the resistance for each interval, ensuring you get the maximum training benefit from every pedal stroke, even if you have little time to train.
+All of the best turbo trainers of today are 'smart', and they come into their own here, automatically controlling the resistance for each interval, ensuring you get the maximum training benefit from every pedal stroke.

 “Riding on the turbo is so controlled,” says Dean Downing, a former professional cyclist turned coach.
 “You can stick to a predefined power, with no variables like the wind or traffic to contend with.
 You can easily plan a session and see your progress every week and month.”